stephendickens1/ruby-foundations/chapter1/02_error_messages.md

 # Error Messages Are Your Friends

-We ended the previous chapter on a cliffhanger, trying to decipher the meaning of an error message.
-In this short chapter, you'll see how to break it down and extract useful information.
+We ended the previous section on a cliffhanger, trying to decipher the meaning of an error message.
+In this short section, you'll see how to break it down and extract useful information.

 ## Learning Objectives

-By the end of this chapter, you'll be able to:
+By the end of this section, you'll be able to:

 - Find the useful bits of information in a basic error message
 - Welcome error messages as helpful feedback :)

 ## Dissecting Your First Error Message

-You probably got something a lot like this at the end of the last chapter.
+You probably got something a lot like this at the end of the last section.
 Did you figure out what it means?

 ```ruby
 > Hello